Yoga and the Elements

 Associated chakra: Mooladhara

 Water is flowing with life.
 Fluidity, connection, adaptability.
 It shows up in our ability to consciously hold on and at the same time, let go.
-It fuels our practice as fluid and graceful movement - supple muscles, steady joints, agile minds.
+It fuels our practice as fluid and graceful movement - supple muscles, steady joints and then developing an agile mind.
+One that is able to adapt rather than habitually react.

 Physiological links: Ovaries & Testes